"And I will send fire on Magog and on those who live in security in the coastlands." Ezekiel 39:6

 This is a continuation of our series on the Revelation of Jesus the Messiah.
-If you haven't done so already, I encourage you to study our previous lessons in this series:

 Let's start this lesson with Ezekiel 38, verses 1-2:And the word of the LORD came unto me, saying, 2 Son of man, set thy face against Gog, the land of Magog, the chief prince of Meshech and Tubal, and prophesy against him.

-Hold it, teacher!
+Wait!
 Who are these guys?